azevedolab/sandres/README.md

     ./Anaconda3-2021.11-Linux-x86_64.sh

  </I><P>Follow the instructions of the installer.</P>
- <P>You may use a newer installer, but be sure to have the right name of the installer in the above command lines.</P>
+ <P>You may use a newer installer, but be sure to have the right installer in the above command lines.</P>

 <P><B>Step 3.</B> To run SAnDReS 2.0 properly, you need Scikit-Learn 1.0.2.
 To be sure you have version 1.0.2, open a terminal and type the following commands: